Are you in debt with money lenders or mashonistas?

 Debts will not be written off automatically.
 You will have four years from when the bill takes effect to apply to the National Credit Regulator to have your debts written off.
-They will look at your income and amount you owe.
-The law applies to customers who earn a gross monthly income of no more than R 7 500, have unsecured debt amounting to R 50 000.
+They will look at your income and the amount you owe.
+The law applies to customers who earn a gross monthly income of no more than R 7 500, and have unsecured debt amounting to R 50 000.
 They decide whether your situation is desperate enough.

 After applying with the NCR, its “debt intervention officers” will consider your case and inform your creditors and credit bureaus that you have applied.